ryanpfalz/azure-sql-mi-devops/README.md

 - The following credentials are used to set up the Azure SQL Managed Instance.

   2.  `SQL_ADMIN_USER` - Username you want to use for the SQL Server
   3.  `SQL_ADMIN_PASSWORD` - Password you want to use for the SQL Server.
-Note that the password must be at least 16 characters in length and contain uppercase, lowercase, and numeric characters, and non-numeric characters, and it cannot contain part of the admin username.
+Note that the password must be at least 16 characters in length and contain uppercase, lowercase,  numeric, and non-numeric characters, and it cannot contain part of the admin username.

       Note: All other SQL MI variables are defined in `infra/terraform/modules/module-azure-sql-mi/variables.tf`